Is Zucchini Low FODMAP? Safe Servings, Recipes & Tips

 To stay safely in the low FODMAP range, stick to ⅓ medium zucchini or measure out ⅔ cup when diced or sliced.

 Note: These measurements apply to both raw and cooked zucchini, though cooking reduces volume significantly.
+Always measure your portion before cooking to ensure accuracy.

 Why Does Zucchini Contain FODMAPs?